And now it’s the right time to dive deeper into the most important part of the software testing live cycle – i.e. Test Planning.

 |Exit criteria =>||When to stop testing|

-Since, all the above information is the most critical for the day-to-day working of a QA project, it is important to keep the Test Plan document updated at all times.
+As all the above information are the most critical ones for the day-to-day working of a QA project, it is important to keep the Test Plan document updated at all times.

-- Test Plan is a document that is the point of reference based on which testing is carried out within the QA team.
+- Test Plan is a document that acts as a point of reference based on which testing is carried out within the QA team.

-- It is also a document we share with the Business Analysts, Project Managers, Dev team and the other teams.
-This is to enhance the level of transparency into the QA team’s working to the external teams.
+- It is also a document which we share with the Business Analysts, Project Managers, Dev team and the other teams.
+This helps to enhance the level of transparency of the QA team’s working to the external teams.

 - It is documented by the QA manager/QA lead based on the inputs from the QA team members.

-- Test Planning is typically allocated 1/3rd of the time it takes for the entire QA engagement.
+- Test Planning is typically allocated with 1/3rd of the time that takes for the entire QA engagement.
 The other 1/3rd is for Test Designing and rest is for Test Execution.

-- Test plan is not static and is updated on an on demand basis.
+- The test plan is not static and is updated on an on-demand basis.

-- The more detailed and comprehensive the Test plan, the more successful the testing activity.
+- The more detailed and comprehensive the Test plan is, the more successful will be the testing activity.